fenago/katacoda-scenarios/learn-openshift/openshift-cicd-jenkins/intro.md

-In this Lab we will get introduced to OpenShift Templates.
+In this Lab we will get introduced to CI/CD Pipelines in OpenShift.